 But if it’s a life, then ending it is morally wrong, and it’s only assumption–not science– that “justifies” the decision to terminate it.
 I believe that when a fetus becomes a living soul, then it is protected by moral law.
 “Pro-choice” proponents cannot empirically demonstrate exactly when that happens, so they act on assumption rather than certainty.

 The law has in some cases arbitrarily assumed that a fetus is not considered viable until 20 weeks, but how do they know for sure?
 What if it becomes a soul at TEN weeks?
 At heartbeat?
 At conception?
 Who knows?
+Do you know?
+Are you sure?
 But any abortions after that point would be murder… I’m not saying I’m right–they’re wrong, but I am saying that, in the end, each of those people HAS to have as much faith about their position as I do about mine.
 The wisdom of the world is saying, “go ahead and terminate full-term babies”, which is the logical extension of their assumptions.
 But if that’s wrong, then terminating a fetus also becomes wrong at some point.
 The question is, when do we have certainty?

 And according to this verse, holding fast to this world’s wisdom may keep someone from finding God’s… In Hebrews it says that it is impossible to please God without faith.
 In the biblical view of things, faith begets wisdom, not the other way around.
 God rewards those who come to Him in faith with true wisdom.
 Earthly wisdom is its own reward.
 Heavenly wisdom is directed towards, well, HEAVEN.
 Don’t deceive yourself: become foolish.

 Some of us demand to see the proof with our own eyes,